-There are several types of White House tours available to the public.
-The most common and easiest tour to schedule is the standard public tour of rooms in the East Wing and main White House Residence.
 Visitors will enter the White House complex from the south side of East Executive Avenue.
-After passing through the security screening area, guests will enter the East Wing of the White House and proceed down the East Colonnade following the route depicted on the White House tour map below.
+After passing through the security screening area, guests will enter the East Wing of the White House and proceed down the East Colonnade following the route to the Residence depicted on the White House tour map below.

 While the standard public tour is interesting for architectural and historical reasons, nothing can beat the excitement of the West Wing Tour.
 These coveted tours are led by knowledgeable members of the White House staff and Secret Service.
 They take you into the working areas of the White House and allow you to witness our democracy in action.

 "It is my pleasure to welcome you to the West Wing of the White House.
 In 1902, President Theodore Roosevelt relocated his office from the second floor of the residence to this newly constructed building.
 The West Wing has expanded and undergone several renovations since then, but it has remained the official workplace of the President.
 In our country, the halls of government are not reserved for a privileged few, and the President’s workplace should be no exception.
 Your visit today helps to fulfill my goal of creating the most open and accessible administration in American history."

 At this time, the only way to experience a West Wing Tour is by invitation from the White House or through a personal connection to a White House staffer willing to lead you on an after-hours tour.
 Download the official West Wing Tour booklet from the White House.

 You may be wondering just who gets to go on a West Wing tour.
 As part of President Obama's commitment to government transparency, this information is available via the official White House Visitors Records.

 Requests for the White House tour must be submitted through your Member of Congress in either the House or Senate.